tooxie/rada/terraform/README.md

 You will be prompted for the region in which to create the resources.

-4. Find the "gawshi-<suffix>" user in IAM and click on "Create access key".
+4. Find the "gawshi-<suffix>" user in IAM.
+5. Go to the "Security credentials" tab and click on "Create access key".
 5. Download the credentials and add them to the `~/.aws/credentials` file.

 This guide will assume the name "gawshi" for the new profile.